BluePigeonProject/blue-pigeon/README.md

 ## The Components | Dissecting the Pidgey apart

-**Blue Pigeon is designed with a three-pronged strategy, which comprises of following components:**
+**Blue Pigeon is designed as a three-part framework comprising of following the components:**

 <p align="center">
 <img src="/images/blue-pigeon-components.jpg">